rhapsodic-legacy/Data-Science_Fundamentals/README.md

 + walkthrough.txt: A detailed walkthrough of the code and its implementation.

 **fraud_detection_api**: A continuation of 'fraud_detection_kaggle', introducing an XGBoost supervised model, as well as functionality deploying the model to the internet.
-+ walkthrough.txt: A detailed walkthrough of the code for the machine learning model and its implementation.
++ walkthrough_ML_model.txt: A detailed walkthrough of the code for the machine learning model and its implementation.

 ### License